leohsu8/Predict-NBA-Points-Per-Game/README.md

    - `visualize.ipynp`: creates visualizations of relationships between variables in the data
    - `model.ipynb`: creates and optimizes four different machine learning models to predict  `Points Per Game` using the data
 <br>
-__Reminder__ Make sure to change the file paths to your own in the code!
+<b>Reminder<b> Make sure to change the file paths to your own in the code!

 ## Run this project yourself!
 ### 1. Local Setup <br>